Sustainability and Resiliency Committee

-The Sustainability and Resiliency Committee is comprised of eleven members consisting of elected officials, City of Fargo administrator, various City of Fargo department heads and three members of the public.
+The Sustainability and Resiliency Committee is comprised of fifteen members consisting of elected officials, City of Fargo administration, various City of Fargo department heads and five members of the public.
 The committee also includes four ex-officio members: an Xcel Energy representative, a Cass County Electric Cooperative representative, a Fargo School District representative and a Fargo Park District representative.

 Meeting Schedule and Location

-The committee meets on the second Tuesday of each month at 3 p.m. in the Fargo City Commission Chambers, City Hall, at 225 4th Street North, Fargo.
+The committee meets on the second Tuesday bimonthly at 3 p.m. in the Fargo City Commission Chambers, City Hall, at 225 4th Street North, Fargo.

 Meetings are broadcast live on cable channel TV Fargo 56 and can be seen live online at TVFargo.com.